Oliver King (composer): Return to London

 In 1883, Oliver King moved back to London.
 In early 1882, he already made his plan to go back to England, he received letters from Joseph Barnby about assistance as an organist in the St. Anne's Church in Soho.
 However, King went on to become the organist and musical director of the Marylebone Church from 1883 to 1886, he gave numerous concerts at the church and outside the church.
-For example, he gave performances of Bach and other choral and religious works, but gave a England-premiere performance of his piano concerto on 7 November 1885 under the conductorship of Wilhelm Ganz in a newly built concertroom in St James's Hall, this performance was part of an event held by John Brinsmead, a London-based piano maker, and by the end of the event a prize was given by Brinsmead and William George Cusins to King for his piano concerto.
+For example, he gave performances of Bach and other choral and religious works, but gave an England-premiere performance of his piano concerto on 7 November 1885 under the conductorship of Wilhelm Ganz in a newly built concertroom in St James's Hall, this performance was part of an event held by John Brinsmead, a London-based piano maker, and by the end of the event a prize was given by Brinsmead and William George Cusins to King for his piano concerto.
 Also during this time period, King became the organist of the Novello Oratario Concerts, where he would play many works and compose many works under Novello, Ewer and Co. music publishers.
 In 1883, the London Philharmonic Society created a composition competition where the winner would receive 10 pounds (~£1,300 in 2022 GBP), here King wrote his most significant piece, an overture titled "Among the Pines", this work was in competition with 46 other overtures including those composed by Michael Costa, and Julius Benedict.
 The overture was performed under the baton of William George Cusins, with great success, winning first place.
 The Musical Times in 1883 commented about the overture, saying the Allegro's "Themes are so good, and their orchestral treatment so attractive, that we can hear them again with pleasure, and still have the zest for their recapitulation in the second part."